 \subsection{Proof of Theorem \ref{thm:apriori_guarantees}}

-The elements of the minimal compression set $I$ of Algorithm 1 can belong to one or both of the following subsets: \begin{enumerate} \item The subset $I_1$ of samples that support the solution $x^*$.
+The elements of the minimal compression set $I$ of Algorithm 1 can belong to one or both of the following sets: \begin{enumerate} \item The subset $I_1$ of samples that form a minimal compression for $x^*$.
 Note that since Algorithm 1 converges to the point $(x^*, \mu^*)$ for a fixed choice of $M$, $Q(\mu^*,M)$ will be a fixed quantity.
-As such, Algorithm 1 will converge to a solution of
+Then Algorithm 1 will converge to a solution of

 where $\widehat{\Pi}_K$ denotes the polytope obtained from $\Pi_K$ by tightening at most $M$ coupling constraints, as dictated by \eqref{eq:constr_tight} with $Q(\mu^*,M)$.
 The constraints in \eqref{proof_VI} are equivalent to $F(x^*)\trasp x \geq F(x^*)\trasp x^*$ for all $x \in \widehat{\Pi}_K$.
 Then, $x^*$ is the minimiser of